to place it on page-->

 John Chapman: aka.
 Johnny Appleseed: Does your dog love apple snacks?

-Buffalo Bill Cody: Scout and showman: There are plenty of dogs out that that want the spotlight, does your dog like to put on a show for you?
+Buffalo Bill Cody: Scout and showman: There are plenty of dogs out there that want the spotlight.
+Does your dog like to put on a show for you?

 Davy Crockett: Frontiersman.
 Is your dog looking for the next big escapade?